 - Brownouts: A period of time when a patient may find it challenging to understand what is being said or follow simple instructions.

 If you or a loved one has suffered from long-term brain damage following a stay at intensive care, you may be entitled to compensation for those damages.
-An experienced personal injury lawyer is vital as you build your injury claim.
+An experienced traumatic brain injury attorney is vital as you build your injury claim.

 Sacramento Personal Injury Lawyer Can Help You